Frequently Asked Questions

 What is the difference between Stetson University's MBA and Executive MBA programs?

-- Professional M.B.A. (evenings from 6 to 9 p.m.) - each course meets weekly and lasts an entire semester - fall, spring and summer.
+- Professional MBA (online or evenings from 6 to 9 p.m. in DeLand) - in-person courses meet weekly and last an entire semester - fall, spring and summer.
 Online courses have varying meeting times and run for 8-weeks, condensed sessions.

-- Executive M.B.A. (alternating Friday/Saturday from 8:30 a.m. to 4:30 p.m.) - enrolled in two courses simultaneously, each course is four full-day or eight half-day class sessions.
+- Executive MBA (alternating Friday/Saturday from 8:30 a.m. to 5:30 p.m.) - enrolled in two courses simultaneously, each course is four full-day or eight half-day class sessions.

-The Executive M.B.A. will accept any undergraduate degree, the GMAT is NOT always required; however, four to seven years of management experience is required.
+The Executive MBA will accept any undergraduate degree and the GMAT is NOT always required; however, four to seven years of management experience is required.
 This is an all-inclusive program.
-Tuition includes books, materials, Apple iPad, a ten day international trip, meals on class days and concierge services.
-This program includes leadership development and a cohort and career coach to guide your professional and personal development.
-The program is is cohort-based- you start and finish the program together.
+Tuition includes books, materials, Microsoft Surface, ten-day international trip, meals on class days and concierge services.
+This program includes leadership development as well as a cohort and career coach to guide your professional and personal development.
+The program is cohort-based - you start and finish the program together.
 There are 17 courses in all.